emsesp/EMS-ESP-Flasher/README.md

 pip install --editable .
 ```

-To run as a module, when building and testing locally:
+To run as a module, for building and testing locally:

 ```sh
 python -m emsesp_flasher